Freddie Mercury

 Queen photoshoot at Freddie Mercury's apartment, early 70s

-In 1975, Queen released the famous "Bohemian Rhapsody," a six-minute experimental single that brought the band long-awaited global fame and money.
+In 1975, Queen unleashed the legendary "Bohemian Rhapsody," a six-minute experimental epic that finally delivered worldwide stardom and serious cash.

 Queen – Bohemian Rhapsody